-Computer Aided Design Technology I ......
-Credits: 5 Grades 9, 10, 11, 12
+Computer Aided Design Technology I Credits: 5 Grades 9, 10, 11, 12

-This is the first in a series of computer graphics design courses.
-Its intent is to explore different facets of graphic design over the course of the year.
-AutoCAD will be used to cover traditional drafting practices in both Mechanical Drawings and Architectural Design.
-Photoshop and Dreamweaver will be used during the latter half of the course to allow students to work in traditional media such as digital photos and typography.
-Websites will also be developed using good design practices and industry standard software.
+This is the first in a series of computer graphic design courses.
+Its intent is to explore different facets of design over the course of the year.
+AutoCAD will be used to cover traditional drafting practices in both single-view Mechanical parts, and Architectural Design floor plans and exterior elevations.
+3D modeling and printing are covered during the second half of the course.
+Software packages may include, but are not limited to, AutoCAD LT, Blender 3D, Google Sketchup, AutoDesk Fusion 360, TinkerCAD.